johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 ![message format mismatch](./assets/mismatch.png 'Message Format Mismatch')
 <a name="figure3"></a><figcaption>Figure 3: Message Format Mismatch</figcaption>

-As you can imagine, we have the reverse issue in the **Nest as requestor** case, where it issues requests wrapped in the Nest request format, which aren't understood by the external app, and the external app also responds with an incompatible message format.
+As you can imagine, we have the reverse issue in the **Nest as requestor** case, where Nest issues requests wrapped in the Nest request format, which aren't understood by the external app, and the external app also responds with an incompatible message format (missing fields expected by Nest).

-Now the big question: How do we reconcile these message format differences to connect Nest and external NATS apps, as in <a href="#figure1">Figure 1 Cases B, C and D</a>?
+**Now the big question**: How do we reconcile these message format differences to connect Nest and external NATS apps, as in <a href="#figure1">Figure 1 Cases B, C and D</a>?

 The good news is that **Nest anticipates this need and provides a neat solution.** We now have all the pieces in place to start seeing how Nest solves this problem and how to craft a solution.
 We'll dive into this in Part 3!